-The turbulent Colorado River is one of the most heavily regulated rivers in the world.
+The turbulent Colorado River is one of the most heavily regulated and hardest working rivers in the world.

 The canyon’s depth varies from almost a vertical mile along the South Rim to almost 6,000 feet at other locations.
 The canyon’s width ranges from an average of 10 miles across near Grand Canyon Village but may be as wide as 18 miles across from rim to rim.

-Along the way, almost every drop of the Colorado River is allocated for use.
+Along the Colorado River’s journey from its headwaters to the Gulf of California, almost every drop of its water is allocated for use.